First some specifications;

 must srtip complete heads - a lot of work when one considers the rockers and valves.

 I am very small.
 I can't always afford to keep cams in stock; I try to keep -C01 and -C05 kits on hand.
 When I order from my usual vendor, it takes up to a month for them to grind my cores.

 Right now it is a week or two.
-If you are in a hurry, or want to explore other profiles, the cams on this page are
+If you are in a hurry, or want to explore other profiles, the cams on this page are a

-seventy five dollars more per set, but only have a maximum two week turn-around.
+hundred dollars more per set, but only have a maximum two week turn-around.
 Use the contact button on the welcome page to ask for an invoice.